Droptop-Four/Rainmeter-Bluetooth-Plugin/docs/options.md

 # Options

-## Type
+## Role

-The type of operations the plugin will perform when its measure is updated.
+The Role of operations the plugin will perform when its measure is updated.

 {% tabs %}
-{% tab title="Type=0" %}
+{% tab title="Role=0" %}
 {% hint style="info" %}
-This is the DEFAULT `Type`
+This is the DEFAULT `Role`
 {% endhint %}

 **Description:** `Get/Update the Bluetooth status and Bluetooth devices`